Patient Manager Developer Guide

 - Taken out the first token as command, i.e.

-.
-Reset the list, and new key set top
+coughing, feveris pushed into arguments hash map with keys.
+Reset the list, and new key set top. - …

 At the end, we have an argument hashmap like this: